 The diary of a former plant killer.
 I used to be terrible with house plants and so banned myself from buying them for years.
 In December 2019 a friend gave me a Christmas cactus as a thank you gift and after a little bit of reading up on plant care online I somehow managed to keep it alive and flowering for six months.
 As a way to pass time and distract myself during the pandemic I have been teaching myself the basics of plant care and rebuilding my confidence with plants.
 It turns out there’s hope for me yet!

-New leaves on my pilea peperomioides after I gave it a few drops of fertiliser.
-It’s really quite dark now, and some of the lower leaves were starting to turn yellow and drop off.
+New leaves on my Pilea Peperomioides after I gave it a few drops of fertiliser.
+It’s really quite dark inside now that we’re through to November, and some of the lower leaves were starting to turn yellow and drop off.
 I knew it wasn’t from overwatering as I’ve really got a handle on that now, but thought a little bit of food might help make it happier as I grow my plants in a soil free mix – coir, perlite and bark – and thought it might be short on nutrients as I hadn’t fed it since early September.

 My fascination with house plants continues.
 I love epiphytic cacti and so I am currently rooting some cuttings I bought on eBay for the equivalent of a pot of tea and a piece of cake in a café – some rhipsalis paradoxa and lepismium bolivianum.
 They are hanging out growing roots in a jam jar alongside a young (already rooted) selenicereus chrysocardium I am hoping will grow big and strong come spring.
 I just love these plants, they have such strange shaped foliage and really beautiful flowers if you’re lucky enough to get them to bloom, and they do well in bright, indirect light – which is just as well as that’s about all I can offer them in winter!